-A container’s exact pesticide treatment can be found on the front door of the container.
-The section “Timber component treatment” on the data plate will give detailed information about the applied treatment and the used chemicals.
-Nethertheless the data plate won’t provide other important information about floor replacements, repairs or any other damage caused by any spilled chemicals inside the container.
+A container’s exact pesticide treatment information can be found on the front door of the container.
+The section “Timber component treatment” on the CSC plate will give details about the applied treatment and the used chemicals.
+However, the plate won’t provide other important information about floor replacements, repairs, or any other damage caused by any spilled chemicals inside the container.

-Therefore it is always recommendable to change the container floor.
-By purchasing a new container, it is possible to request an alternative floor such as steel or bamboo or not to apply any treatment on the floor.
+Therefore, we recommend that you always change the container floor when acquiring a new box.
+You can always request an alternative floor such as steel or bamboo or not apply any treatment on the floor.

 Steel and Aluminium

 You can use both these materials for your refrigerated containers or insulated containers.
 As it locks the temperature inside.
 Both of them are easy to maintain and are very strong.
 You can easily clean it without the fear of scratches.
 The flooring provides safety from harsh weather conditions and is resistant to any deep wear and tear.
 The most important benefit of steel or aluminum flooring is that they don’t need any pesticide treatment.

 If you have to transport oils and acids vinyl floors are just what you need.
 It is easy to place and can be rolled out on the existing floor, and is just glued on the surface.
 Furthermore, it is water, liquid, and slip-resistant, and easy to clean.
 It’s also durable and provides resistance to any type of wear or tear.

 You can use the epoxy coat as an additional option to be added to the floor.
 Sealing your container floor with epoxy increases its resistance.
 Since the epoxy coating is a mix of resin and hardener, it seals the plywood or bamboo flooring fully from harmful pests.
 Thus, eradicating the need to use pesticides.